teemow/Blog/source/_posts/2003-03-11-paul-newman-delivering-to-mcdo.markdown

 ---

 I just read that (Paul) Newman's Own Inc. is delivering a salad sauce to McDonald (&lt;a title=&quot;Yahoo!
 Nachrichten - Kino-Nachrichten - Paul Newman beliefert McDonald's mit Salatsaucen&quot; href=&quot;http://de.news.yahoo.com/030311/286/3c44z.html&quot;&gt;Yahoo!
-Nachrichten - Kino-Nachrichten - Paul Newman beliefert McDonald's mit Salatsaucen&lt;/a&gt;) The interesting thing here is rather about Newman's Own.
+Nachrichten - Kino-Nachrichten - Paul Newman beliefert McDonald's mit Salatsaucen) The interesting thing here is rather about Newman's Own.
 Two slogans/quotes on the front page tell a good story:

 - Shameless Exploitation In Pursuit Of The Common Good
 - It Started As A Joke And Got Out Of Control. - Paul Newman